 Your knee is composed of cartilage, ligaments, muscle, and bone.
 Whether due to a sports injury or disease, damaged knee tissue can impact your quality of life.

 Many patients turn to protocols like medications and surgery, which carry side effects and long recovery times.
-As an alternative, Dr. Borenstein at Manhattan Integrative Medicine offers Platelet Rich Plasma (PRP) injections to treat a variety of musculoskeletal ailments, including those affecting the knees.
+As an alternative, Dr. Borenstein at Manhattan Integrative Medicine offers anti-inflammatory Platelet Rich Plasma (PRP) injections to treat a variety of musculoskeletal ailments, including those affecting the knees.

 A form of regenerative medicine, PRP utilizes growth factors to help rejuvenate tissue with fewer complications and shorter recovery times.
+PRP may even lower your need for surgery.

 Benefits of PRP injections include:

-Dr. Borenstein will first review your general health, age, lifestyle, genetics, and your specific knee injury to determine if PRP is right for you.
+Dr. Borenstein will first review your general health, age, lifestyle, genetics, and specific knee injury to determine if PRP is right for you.
 If PRP is an ideal protocol, Dr. Borenstein will discuss with you the number and frequency of PRP sessions you’ll require.

 Your PRP appointment will likely last less than an hour.
 To prepare your PRP, about 10-20cc of blood will be sampled and spun in a centrifuge to separate the platelets and plasma from the rest of the blood components.

 PRP injections will be delivered into your knee with the guidance of ultrasound imaging.
 Ultrasound imaging increases injection accuracy and improves patient outcomes.
+The injection may cause a slight sting.